-The summer months showcase musical talents in various forms: the Aldeburgh Festival, one of the world’s most iconic celebrations of classical music, in June; Latitude at Southwold in July; the Cambridge Folk Festival, deemed one of the most prestigious folk festivals in the world, in July and August; and the V Festival, held near Chelmsford, Essex, also in August.
+The summer months showcase musical talents in various forms: the Aldeburgh Festival, one of the world’s most iconic celebrations of classical music, in June; Latitude at Southwold in July; and the Cambridge Folk Festival, deemed one of the most prestigious folk festivals in the world, in July and August.

 Then in September, it’s the turn of the performing arts in Great Yarmouth when the five-day Out There International Festival of Circus and Street Arts brings a riot of colour to public venues across the town.

 Eastern England is well represented by the Practical Motorhome Nightstops Scheme, particularly in Norfolk but with new places to stay being added all the time.
 Most are pub or hotel car parks, where you can stay for a minimal amount or even free of charge when you’re dining in.
 A great stopover with kids is the Banham Community Centre in Norfolk.
 It has a children’s play area on site and is very close to Banham Zoo.